DigiBP/Team-Victorinox/README.md

 #### <div align="center"> Apps Scripts </div>

 **ePrescription** (Doc, QR, Emails)
 **Triggered by form submissions**: Creates a Google Doc for each ePrescription Form submission, it includes relevant details for the patient's prescription.
-The document is shared via a URL to generate a QR code.
+The document is shared via a URL that generates a QR code.
 This QR code contains the prescription Document, and is emailed to the patient, physician, and a PRO Pharmacy.
 Finally, the QR code is inserted into the ePrescription Form (Responses) Sheet for record-keeping.
 The final step is a cleanup process where the prescription document is sent to the trash and expires on 30 days.
 - link: https://script.google.com/u/0/home/projects/1VzjttMBquePwKhkX1ZhEvc_Y6TTLFy3YXdQ3eRqG2LVxo7UGkxsF99BK/edit

 **ePRO**  (colab VIZ script)
-**Triggered by form submissions**: Adds longitude and latitude to column 14 and 15 respectively  to the ePRO (Responses) Sheet.
-For each form submission, it combines street, zip, and city to obtain latitude and longitude, which are then added to the respective columns in the sheet.
+**Triggered by form submissions**: Adds longitude and latitude to column 14 and 15 of the ePRO (Response) Sheet, respectively.
+For each form submission, it combines street, zip, and city information to obtain latitude and longitude, which are then added to the columns in the sheet.
 The script manages addresses in Switzerland and handles errors when the script does not return a result.
 - link: https://script.google.com/u/0/home/projects/1YEapO_Fc2_eZS1A2NrFAhlawmzkorGyFHZmKq-hdlaPc2TExKN3PMHVY/edit

 ## <div align="center"> Process 1 (in-depth): Prescription Verification & PRO Enrollment </div>

-The process starts with a google form which is filled out by the doctor with information on the doctor, patient, the perscription and PRO enrollment and furthermore a QR Code is generated and sent via email.
+This process begins with a google form which is filled out by the physician with information on the doctor, patient,  perscription, and PRO enrollment.
+Furthermore, a QR Code is generated and sent via email to the patient if they are enrolled into ePRO in order to complete the HRQL questionnaire.

 <div align="center">
     <img src="Processes/Process%201%20(images)/P1_Prescription%20Verification.jpg" alt="P1 Prescription Verification" style="width: 70%;">